TomBennett2202/Mandriva/README.md

 # **Mandriva Website**
-Mandriva is a genomic analysis web application that displays SNP variation and population genetics on human chromosome 1 at the continental level, providing insights into human ancestry and clinical information.
-It offers clustering, admixture analysis, and statistical summaries with interactive visual representations to explore genetic relationships and differentiation.
+Mandriva is a genomic analysis web application specializing in the analysis of Single Nucleotide Polymorphism (SNP) variations and population genetics specifically on human chromosome 1.
+The platform encompasses a range of analytical features including clustering analysis, admixture analysis, and FST analysis, complemented by visualizations.
+Additionally, Mandriva delivers insights into genotype and allele frequenciesa, as well as the clinical relevance associated with selected SNPs.

 ## Installing Mandriva
 ### Data